 Thanks for your interest in SIT Graduate Institute!

-Our admissions staff works one-on-one with every applicant to facilitate a highly personalized application experience.
-We are committed to assisting applicants throughout the application process, from initial inquiry to program enrollment.
+Our admissions staff work one on one with every applicant.
+We are committed to assisting you throughout the process, from initial inquiry to program enrollment.

 SIT Graduate Admissions strives to create a diverse and experienced student body to enhance the learning experience both inside and outside the classroom.

-The latest group of students in Vermont is made up of about 30% international students.
+The latest group of students in Vermont is made up of about 30 percent international students.
 Students have an average of four years of intercultural experience as well as four years of professional experience.
-32% of students have studied abroad before applying to SIT, 12% served in the Peace Corps, and 10% served in Americorps.
-Of the 65% of students who chose to share their racial identity, 10% identify as black or African American, 5% identify as Hispanic American, and 5% identify as Asian American.
+Thirty-two percent of students have studied abroad before applying to SIT, 12 percent served in the Peace Corps, and 10 percent in AmeriCorps.
+Of the 65 percent of students who chose to share their racial identity, 10 percent identify as black or African American, 5 percent identify as Hispanic American, and 5 percent identify as Asian American.

-To be considered for admission to any master’s or certificate program, an applicant must have the following:
+To be considered for admission to a master’s or certificate program, you must have the following: